marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 If you found this useful, please share it.
 [Or even buy me a cuppa joe](https://ko-fi.com/marklchaves#){: target="_blank"}.
 Hint hint ;-)

 **P.s.** This review was 100% written in *markdown* using the *Visual Studio Code* editor and originally pubslished on my prorotype CloudCannon site.
-No worrying about slow loading, feature heavy, and clunky *Gutenberg* site builders.
+There was no worrying about slow loading, feature heavy, and clunky *Gutenberg* site builders during the making of this piece.
 With Jekyll and CloudCannon, gone are the days of having a minimum of three page builders installed just for one site.
 Liberation at last!